 Observation of

-Sex of Person Count Percent
+Sex of Person Çount Percent

-Male 76,463,048 47.5
+Male Female 76,463,048 84,404,976 47.5

-Female 84,404,976 52.5

-Total 160,868,024 100.0

-Household crimes such as burglary and motor vehicle theft are committed against the household or household property, and therefore, the household weight should be applied.
+Total 160,868,024 100.0 Household crimes such as burglary and motor vehicle theft are committed against the household or household property, and therefore, the household weight should be applied.
 Because criminal acts against a household involve a single victimization of the household, counts of victimizations and incidents are the same.

 Personal crimes such as assault and robbery are committed against persons.
-When tabulating personal crimes, the weight in the incident record should be used.
+When tabulating personal crimes, the appropriate person or incident weight in the data record should be used.
 Incident records contain the weight of the victim divided by the number of persons reported to have been victimized in the incident.
 This results in an estimate of incidents as opposed to victimizations.
 To estimate the number of personal victimizations, the weights in the person records should be aggregated.
 The number of incidents for personal crimes is somewhat less than the number of victimizations.